erika12129/EmailQAToolkit/README.md

 - **Link Validation Failures**: Verify URL accessibility
 - **Bot Detection Messages**: This indicates the website is blocking automated requests, not a system error
 - **Product Table Detection Issues**: Check if the appropriate checkboxes are selected before running detection
+- **Missing Image Alt Text Warnings**: These indicate accessibility issues that should be fixed in the email HTML
+- **Image Section Not Appearing**: Email may not contain any standalone images (images inside links appear in the Links section)
 - **Slow Detection Responses**: Try increasing the timeout setting for slow-loading sites
 - **Production Mode Failures**: Check domain configuration in `domain_config.json`